 Figure 1: The Big Data Value chain

-Europe needs strong players along the Big Data Value Chain ranging from data generation and acquisition, through to data processing and analysis, then to curation, usage, service creation and provisioning (Figure 1).
-Each link in the entire value chain has to be strong so that a vibrant Big Data Value ecosystem can evolve.
-There are already companies in Europe that provide services and solutions along the Big Data Value chain.
-Some of them generate and provide access to huge amounts of data including structured and unstructured data.
-They acquire or combine real-time data streams from different sources, or add value by pre-processing, validating, augmenting data and ensuring data integrity.
-There are companies specialised in analysing data and recognising correlations and patterns.
-Furthermore, there are companies that use these insights for predictions and decisions in various application domains.
-Despite the growing number of companies active in the data business, an economic community supported by interacting organisations does not yet really exist for the Big Data Value Chain at the European level.
-Data usage is growing, but in both businesses and science, it is treated in a fragmented way.
-In order to ensure a coherent use of data, a wide range of stakeholders along the Data Value chain need to be brought together to facilitate cooperation.
-The stakeholders that will form the basis for interoperable data-driven ecosystems as a source for new businesses and innovations using Big Data are:
+In order for the Big Data technologies to thrive in a pan-European level, strong stakeholders are needed to participate in every part of the Big Data Value Chain (Figure 1), ranging from data generation and acquisition, through to data processing and analysis, then to curation, usage, service creation and provisioning (Curry, 2016).
+For a Big Data Ecosystem to flourish, each part of the value chain should grow strong.

+Currently, numerous stakeholders from the private sector are active in every part of the Big Data Value Chain, offering combined services and solutions.
+Some companies focus in providing enormous amount of data either by collecting streaming data from heterogeneous sources or increasing their value using extra processing techniques (including data validation, integration, enrichment and linkage to external resources).
+Others are focusing in analysing the data for extracting patterns and correlations while others apply these findings in the decision making process of various application domains.

+Although there is an increasing amount of companies involved in the big data movement, no coherent data ecosystem exists in European level.
+On one hand there are software moguls (ATOS, Oracle etc.) that are active in the data business providing services to large corporations and on the other hand there are SMEs offering their services in dispersed sectors (finance, health etc.) or focusing in specific innovative areas (harvesting, visualization etc.).
+It is evident that, although the production and usage of data is growing, stakeholders from both private and public sector are not fully exploiting the opportunities that could be generated by facilitating their close cooperation throughout the Data Value chain (DG Europe, 2013).

+Stakeholders that could be considered as candidates for setting the basis of the Big Data ecosystem fostering new businesses and innovations are:

-Vendors of the ICT industry (Large and SMEs)
+Vendors of the ICT industry (Large and SMEs) as providers of data management technology solutions

-Users across different industrial sectors (private and public)
+Users across different industrial sectors (private and public) that take to their advantage every latest development from the Big Data movement.

-Big Data Value companies that do not exist yet and will emerge (startups)
+Innovative Big Data Value companies that do not exist yet and will (potentially) emerge from the startup ecosystem.

 Researchers and academics who can provide knowledge and thought leadership

-The cross-fertilisation involving these many stakeholders and many datasets is a key element for advancing the Big Data economy in Europe.
-Finally, it is vital that SMEs and web entrepreneurs participate in this ecosystem and become part of the Big Data Value chain.
-They are an essential part of the process to create value based on their specific and strong niche competences at the technical, application and business level.
+The involvement of numerous stakeholders across different domains is a key element for advancing the Big Data economy in Europe.
+The participation of SMEs and startups in this ecosystem is also very important for the vitality of the Big Data Value Chain since they are an essential part of the process to create value based on their specific and strong niche competences at the technical, application and business level.

 The e-infrastructure perspective